Neoteroi/BlackSheep-Docs/docs/contributing.md

 It doesn't matter, as long as branch names don't contain anything that violates the _Code of Conduct_ included in the project's repository.
-As a general rule of thumb, branch names should have a descriptive name, or refer the number of an issue in their name (e.g. `fix_102`).
+As a general rule of thumb, branch names should have a descriptive name, or refer to the number of an issue in their name (e.g. `fix_102`).

 ## setup.py

-It is intention of `blacksheep`'s author to always keep `setup.py` files as stupid and simple as possible.
+It is the intention of `blacksheep`'s author to always keep `setup.py` files as stupid and simple as possible.
 So please don't modify the `setup.py` file to be "smarter" or more dynamic without prior discussion in an issue.